elastic/rally/docs/migrate.rst

 ``request-params`` in operations are passed as is and not serialized
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With Rally 1.1.0 any operations supporting the option ``request-params`` property will pass the structure as is without attempting to serialize values.
+With Rally 1.1.0 any operations supporting the optional ``request-params`` property will pass the structure as is without attempting to serialize values.
 Until now, ``request-params`` relied on parameters being supported by the Elasticsearch Python client API calls.
 This means that for example boolean type parameters should be specified as strings i.e. ``"true"`` or ``"false"`` rather than ``true/false``.